wrmay/cloudmaker/README.md

 for instructions )
 * An ssh key.
 If you do not already have one, see [this article](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) for instructions.
 Cloudmaker can automatically upload you public ssh key.
-Cloudmaker does not need your privte ssh key.
+Cloudmaker does not need your private ssh key.

 #Installation#
 `pip install cloudmaker`